vegaprotocol/documentation/docs/concepts/vega-chain/proof-of-stake.md

 The participant will not receive any rewards from the validator in that epoch.
 The tokens are marked as available to the participant.

+## Spam protection
+There are several spam protections enabled to protect the Vega network, some of which are relevant to staking.

+* A participant who wants to submit a delegation (nomination) transaction, needs to have a balance of at least  <NetworkParameter frontMatter={frontMatter} param="spam.protection.delegation.min.tokens" hideName={true} suffix="tokens" formatter="governanceToken" />  to be able to submit the transaction
+* A participant cannot send more than  <NetworkParameter frontMatter={frontMatter} param="spam.protection.max.delegations" hideName={true} /> delegation transactions per day.